Phone: 817-697-4038 Fax: 877-409-3962

 Named due to a high occurrence among boxers and martial artists, a boxer’s fracture involves a break of the 5th metacarpal bone in the hand.
 Patients with conditions such as Osteoporosis have a higher risk of all types of bone fracture, due to decreased bone density.

-Boxer fractures typically occur when a significant force is applied to the hand, such as when punching a hard object or landing a punch incorrectly.
-The impact can cause the metacarpal bone to break, usually in the neck region, which is the narrow area just below the knuckle joint.
-It can also occur when punching an object at a high speed.
-This is why the term “boxer fracture” originated from the injury being frequently observed in individuals who throw punches with a closed fist, and fairly fast such as boxers.
+Boxer fractures commonly result from applying significant force to the hand, such as striking a hard object or improperly landing a punch.
+This force can fracture the metacarpal bone, typically in the neck region just below the knuckle joint.
+The term “boxer fracture” stems from its frequent occurrence among individuals who throw closed-fist punches swiftly, such as boxers.

 Symptoms Of Boxer’s Fractures